Cypress Bay High School: Television production

 The school's television production program is nationally ranked and has won many awards from organizations including Student Television Network, SkillsUSA, and Suncoast Emmy Awards.
 In recent history, Cypress Bay High School won first place in STN's "Film Excellence" event for the documentary category, second place in the "Commentary" category for the 2021 National Convention, and Second Place in the STN Fall Nationals for the "Remote News/Feature Story" category.
-C A student team from Cypress Bay was awarded first place in the Broadcast News - High School competition at the SkillsUSA National Leadership and Skills Conference in Atlanta, Georgia.
+Kimberly Blum, Michael Orlando, Isabella Chiappini, Alex Lann from Cypress Bay was awarded first place in the Broadcast News - High School competition at the SkillsUSA National Leadership and Skills Conference in Atlanta, Georgia.

+Engineering and Cybersecurity

+The Engineering and Cybersecurity department at Cypress Bay High School offers a range of courses in engineering and cybersecurity, including classes in robotics, computer programming, and network security.
+At the 2022 SkillsUSA National Leadership and Skills Conference, Cypress Bay students won multiple awards, including 3rd place in Additive Manufacturing and 1st place in Cybersecurity.

 History

 The groundbreaking for the future site of CBHS occurred in early 2001, and construction was finished by late 2002.
 It is located adjacent to Falcon Cove Middle School.

 Cypress Bay opened in 2002 for grades 9–11 with 200 students over its projected capacity.
-The following 2003–2004 school year it was grades 10-12 that attended the main campus while the 9th grade attended a school annex built at a separate location.
-This situation continued until 2008 when the 9th grade annex was abolished.
+The following 2003–2004 school year it was grades 10–12 that attended the main campus while the 9th grade attended a school annex built at a separate location.
+This situation continued until 2008 when the 9th grade annex was not used.
 A new 36 classroom building was opened in the main campus for the school year 2005−2006 to alleviate overcrowding.
 The 2006 senior class was the first to have attended the school for all four years and at the same location.
 This did not occur again until the class of 2012, when the graduation ceremony took place at the freshly completed Marlins Park and Vice President Joe Biden delivered the keynote address.
 The graduating class of 2007 had 1070 students.

 During the 2007−2008 school year, Cypress Bay reached a maximum enrollment of more than 5,500 students and was consequently named the most populous high school in the United States.
 In response, the school board decided to cap enrollment as a temporary measure to alleviate overcrowding and all new registering students were sent over to Western High School.
 After the 2008−2009 school year the school boundaries were changed and all students south of Griffin Road were assigned to the new West Broward High School, while students living in Bonaventure were assigned to Western High School.

 In 2015, rapper Flo Rida collaborated with then-school principal Charles Neely to create a spin-off rap video based upon his song G.D.F.R (Goin' Down for Real).
 The video features the principal rapping with several students and staff, and was a congratulatory message to the graduating class.